|

 About the Data Presentation

 The data is presented in two basic formats: geographically by lot and alphabetically by surname.
 Some of the pages are getting quite large and may be slow to load.
-Eventually I will split the larger pages into smaller ones to address that.
-In the mean time I apologize to those who are still using dial-up service.
+Eventually I will split the larger pages into smaller ones to

 About Helping